-Magsaysay award winner briefly put under house arrest for planning 'Stand For Kashmir' protest
+Magsaysay awardee briefly put under house arrest for planning 'Stand For Kashmir' protest

 Srinagar, Aug 12: Magsaysay Award winner Sandeep Pandey and his wife Arundhati Dhuru, an activist, were placed under house arrest in Lucknow for a few hours on Sunday over a planned demonstration to protest against the scrapping of Jammu and Kashmir's special status under Article 370 a week ago.